Minneapolis School of Anesthesia

 CRNA Degree offered

-October 31st.
+May 31st.
 It is the applicant’s responsibility to contact the school to make sure the application file is complete.
-Interviews are conducted in December and January; the upcoming class is selected in mid-February.

 Your application must be verified by NursingCAS.